mwarning/testmesh/src/flood-1/README.md

 # Flood 1

 Simple flooding protocol.
-Packets are send by unicast if the destination is known via the shorted route (hop count metric).
+Packets are send by unicast if the destination is known via the shortest route (hop count metric).
+The algorithm is similar to AODV.

 Packet header:
 * source identifier